liamgm/InternetRadioStation/README.md

 [IceCast.org](http://icecast.org/)

+Alternatively, you can use this project to set it up as automatically as I could manage.

-To do so, download this project to your Windows computer and run the startup.bat file.
+To do so, [download this project](https://github.com/liamgm/InternetRadioStation/archive/master.zip) to your Windows computer, unzip it, and run the startup.bat batch file.

 In general, it is *a bad idea* to run batch (.bat) files provided by strangers over the internet.